Monthly Archives: April 2023

 Book – Lighthouses and Coastal Attractions in Northern New England: New Hampshire, Maine, Vermont

-My 300-page book, Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont provides remarkable human interest stories from each of the 76 lighthouses, like the story of the wreck of the Bohemian above.
-You’ll find lots of info regarding indoor and outdoor coastal attractions you can explore and tour.
-Lighthouses and their nearby attractions are divided into regions.
-Attractions and tours also include whale watching tours, lighthouse tours, windjammer sailing tours and adventures, unique parks and museums, and lighthouses where you can stay overnight.
+Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont.
+This 300-page book provides memorable human interest stories from each of the 76 lighthouses like the wreck of the Bohemian in Maine.
+It also describes and provides contact info for plenty of indoor and outdoor coastal attractions and tours.
+These include whale watching, lighthouse tours, unique parks, museums, and lighthouses where you can stay overnight.
 There are also stories of haunted lighthouses in these regions.

 Book of shipwrecks, resuces, and hauntings around New England lighthouses